bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

    * *All* GPU devices must have a **similar** *Compute Capability*.

-   * Please remember to properly setup the environment of your MPI-library.
+   * Please remember to properly setup the environment of your MPI library.

 *****************************